GSA/Section508.gov/_pages/videos/2024-08-15-iaaf-2023-s2-digital-federal-workplace.md

     <p>So, it's about finding the, finding the way to yes, right?
 Securely and safely, where we're not compromising anything.
 So, I think the answer to that, is really about some of it is about the attitude that you're CISO office has and making them see that they are part of the team.
 You know, we can't, we can't do this without them because they do play an important role.</p>
     <p>But their role isn't to stop the mission from happening, which includes, you know, being cognizant of Section 508 and enabling, people, who have impairments to be able to be part of our workforce.
 Or for our citizens, you know, the people that we serve, to be able to partake of our services.
 It's all part of it, all has to just be included in, delivery.</p>
     <p><strong>Clare Martorana</strong></p>
     <p>Great.
 Thank you all so much.
 We appreciate your time and hope you have a wonderful, rest of, the event.
-Thanks, everyone.</p>
+Thanks, everyone.
+[Applause]</p>
   </div>
 </div>